MicrosoftDocs/quantum-docs/articles/machines/qc-trace-simulator/index.md

 * Debugging classical code that is part of a quantum program.
 * Estimating the resources required to run a given instance of a quantum program on a quantum computer.

-> [!WARNING]
+> [!IMPORTANT]
-> **Error message**: `The local Resources Estimator will be removed in March 2023.
-The Resources Estimator is now available through Azure Quantum.`
+> **Error message**: "The local Resources Estimator will be removed in March 2023.
+The Resources Estimator is now available through Azure Quantum."
+>
 > The QDK resources estimator class of the `Microsoft.Quantum.Simulation.Simulators` namespace is deprecated.
-To compute pre- and post-layout resource estimation, we recommend using the [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.intro-resource-estimator) tool.
+To compute physical and logical resource estimation, we recommend using the [Azure Quantum Resource Estimator](xref:microsoft.quantum.overview.intro-resource-estimator) tool.
 >
 > You can use the <xref:Microsoft.Quantum.Simulation.Simulators.QCTraceSimulators.QCTraceSimulator> to run pre-layout resource estimation.
 The QDK trace simulator will continue to run after the resources estimator deprecation.